Jingshu-Ye/Bitcoin-Ethereum/README.md

-# Copare Forecasts of Prices of Two Cointegrated Cryptocurrencies with ARIMA Models
+# Compare Forecasts of Prices of Two Cointegrated Cryptocurrencies with ARIMA Models
 ---
 Title: "Compare Forecasts of Prices of Bitcoin and Ethereum with Two Independent Univariate ARIMA Models."
 Output: